(1300 292 371)

 A feature or defect of a computer system that allows access to data by bypassing normal security measures.

-In information technology, a backup, or data backup is a copy of computer data taken and stored elsewhere so that it may be used to restore the original after a data loss event.
+In information technology, a copy of computer data taken and stored elsewhere so that it may be used to restore the original after data loss.

 An institution offering certain financial services, such as the safekeeping of money, conversion of domestic into and from foreign currencies, lending of money at interest, and acceptance of bills of exchange.